Pruning Plants and Bushes

 a healthy plant benefits by a trimming from time to time.
 It doesn't matter

-whether it's a tree or a shrub, a bush, flowers, or your vegetable plants.
+whether it's a tree or a shrub, a bush, flowers, or many of your vegetable

 With few exceptions, plants can be pruned anytime during the year.
-Pruning
+But, for

 There are several reasons to prune plants:

-To remove dead , weak, or unsightly branches.
+To remove dead , weak, or unsightly branches ad leaves.

 To re-invigorate plant growth...new leaves and branches grow faster.